-The amount each ratepayer contributes is based on their property valuation, but this valuation has no bearing on the total amount of rates the Council collects.
+The amount each ratepayer contributes is based on their relative property valuation, but this valuation has no bearing on the total amount of rates the Council collects.

 Rates are calculated by multiplying the value of a property (as assessed by the Valuer General), by the 'rate in the dollar.'